 • The Thunder deserve credit for the amount of plays they made as well.
 Each team was unreal in their will to make plays.

-Recap Utah’s win over the New York Knicks with Amanda Smith.
+Recap Utah’s game at home against the Indiana Pacers with Amanda Smith.

 Utah Jazz2 weeks ago